Bethel, New York: Communities and locations in Bethel

-Woodstock Festival
+Woodstock festival

-The Town of Bethel was brought to the world's attention in 1969, when nearly 500,000 people gathered at Max Yasgur's Farm for "Three Days of Peace and Music".
+The Town of Bethel was brought to the world's attention in 1969, when nearly 500,000 people gathered at Max Yasgur's farm for "Three Days of Peace and Music".
 The documentary made about Woodstock released in 1970 showed interviews with numerous Bethel residents, including Art Vassmer, co-owner of Vassmers General Store in Kauneonga Lake.
 A movie called Taking Woodstock was released in August 2009 based on the book of the same title by Elliot Tiber, whose parents owned the nearby El Monaco Motel in White Lake and played a pivotal role in bringing the Woodstock nation to Bethel.

 In 1998, a concert was hosted at the original site and this helped ignite the vision of philanthropist Alan Gerry and daughter Robyn to acquire the land and build what was to become Bethel Woods Center for the Arts.
-In 2008, an interactive museum commemorating Woodstock and the Baby Boomer generation opened at Bethel Woods.

 On July 1, 2006, Bethel Woods Center for the Arts opened on the site of the original Woodstock Festival and hosted the New York Philharmonic.
 Crosby, Stills, Nash & Young closed out the inaugural season in August 2006, bringing the foursome back to Bethel for the first time since August 1969.
 The summer 2007 concert lineup at Bethel Woods began in June 2007 with the bands Chicago and America.
-Other performers during the summer of 2007 included the New York Philharmonic, Bob Dylan, Brad Paisley, Lynyrd Skynyrd with The Marshall Tucker Band, Earth, Wind & Fire, Arlo Guthrie, Richie Havens, Phish, and others.

-In 2006, Bethel Woods opened on the original Woodstock site as a state-of-the-art performing arts venue.
-In early-2008, a multi-media Woodstock "interpretive" museum opened near the old Yasgur's Farm to complement the concert space, which hosted the New York Philharmonic, Wynton Marsalis, Diane Reeves, Chris Botti, the Goo Goo Dolls, the Boston Pops Orchestra, and Crosby, Stills, Nash & Young in its inaugural season.
-Highlights of the center's 2007 season were performances by Lynyrd Skynyrd/Marshall Tucker Band, Bob Dylan, Richie Havens/Arlo Guthrie, Earth, Wind & Fire, and repeat performances of the New York Philharmonic and the Boston Pops Orchestra.
-2008's season featured The New York Philharmonic, the Boston Pops Orchestra, Steely Dan, the Allman Brothers, and sold-out performances by the Jonas Brothers and the last concert of the season, featuring Heart, Journey, and Cheap Trick.
+Other performers during the summer of 2007 included the New York Philharmonic, Bob Dylan, Brad Paisley, Lynyrd Skynyrd with The Marshall Tucker Band, Earth, Wind & Fire, Arlo Guthrie, Richie Havens, Phish and others.
+The 2008 season featured the New York Philharmonic, the Boston Pops, Steely Dan, The Allman Brothers Band, and sold-out performances by the Jonas Brothers and the last concert of the season, featuring Heart, Journey and Cheap Trick.
 The 2009 season was headlined by Brad Paisley and his band "The Drama Kings".

+In early 2008, The Museum at Bethel Woods opened near the original site of Max Yasgur's farm to complement the concert space.
+The multi-media interactive museum commemorates Woodstock and the Baby Boomer and hippie generation.

-The state and the town of Bethel council subsequently passed laws prohibiting mass event types of festivals.
-In 2019, a 50th celebration of Woodstock was organized: "Sullivan County ... finally embracing the ultimate symbol of peace and love, the 1969 Woodstock festival".
+The state and the town council of Bethel subsequently passed laws prohibiting mass-event types of festivals.
+In 2019, a 50th anniversary celebration of Woodstock was organized in Sullivan County.
 The Woodstock 50 festival, scheduled for August, was canceled months earlier so it did not take place.
 The Bethel Woods Center for the Arts did organize a weekend of "low-key" concerts.